brzlvch/minifier/README.md

 ## How does this work?

-The script searches for JS/CSS files in the source directory and work them through YUI Compressor.

-All others files will be copied.
+The script searches for JS/CSS files in the source directory and work them through YUI Compressor All others files will be copied

+## Options
+- `version` - path to version log
+- `assets` - path to assets
+- `compressor` - path to YUI Compressor

 ## Using
 ```shell
 minifier.sh
 ```

-## Options
-- `version` - path to version log

-- `assets` - path to assets

-- `compressor` - path to YUI Compressor